Children's work within Ely Diocese

 The Diocese of Ely is passionate about promoting, and developing good work with children and their families.
 We believe that this ministry is of paramount importance to the Church 's mission.
 In Matthew 18:3 Jesus challenges adults to become like little children in order to enter the kingdom of heaven.

 Children are spiritual beings with their own thoughts and feelings about God.
 Our role is to nurture and encourage them to grow to a full and mature faith in Christ and to help them find their place to serve in the church community.

 The new Children's Strategy, which details how we are working to achieve this, can be downloaded here.
 (Children's Strategy)

-The role of the Adviser is to create vision, resource, equip, train and encourage those working with children in the diocese.
-Different strategies will be needed in different settings.
-The Adviser is keen to help churches discern the best way forward for them.
-Projects and training are often delivered with our ecumenical partners.
+The Children's Adviser role within the Mission team is to create vision, resource, equip, train and encourage those working with children in the diocese.
+Different approaches will be needed in different settings and Debbie Hill is keen to support churches in discerning the best way forward to develop their work with children and families.

 She is available to offer advice, training and resources for churches working with children aged 0-11 and liaises with the Youth Adviser, Rachael Heffer, on the transition stage from primary to secondary school.

 Debbie can be contacted on email@example.com or 01353 652711 or mobile 07936 364892

 Keep in touch: If you would like to receive a regular email detailing useful ideas and resources for the upcoming festivals as well as information about training, please subscribe to our mailing list using the form below.

 Ely Diocese offers a wide range of Seminars and Training events to equip and work with both individual Childrenâ€™s leaders, teams and the clergy.
 To find out more about upcoming training dates, events, and conferences â€“ click here